Bhutan PM says ready to mix COVID-19 doses to deal with vaccine shortages

 Bhutan, nestled between India and China, has one of the world’s lowest COVID-19 fatality counts, with just one person dying from the infectious disease since the pandemic began.

-Prime Minister Lotay Tshering - who is also a practicing urologist - said over 90% of the country's eligible population had received a first dose of AstraZeneca's (AZN.L) COVID-19 vaccine and that the deadline to administer the second dose after a gap of 12 weeks was scheduled to end this month.
+Prime Minister Lotay Tshering - who is also a practicing urologist - said over 90% of the country’s eligible population had received a first dose of AstraZeneca’s COVID-19vaccine and that the deadline to administer the second dose after a gap of 12 weeks was scheduled to end this month.

 “Knowing immunology, knowing how our body reacts to vaccines, I am comfortable to secure a second dose of any vaccine that is, of course, approved by the WHO.”